 The interactionist approach

-Despite individual personality characteristics, people behave differently depending on situation and environment.
+Despite individual personality characteristics, people behave differently depending on the situation and environment.
 Do you behave the same way during a lecture, a doctor-patient conversation, at a party or among family?
 The current state of research assumes a dynamic interactionist approach: the environment and one’s personality mutually influence each other.

 The learning theory personality model

-The behaviourist approach assumes that any behaviour is exclusively formed by environmental amplifiers.
+The behaviorist approach assumes that any behavior is exclusively formed by environmental amplifiers.
 Every individual behaves in certain situations according to his or her life history of learning.
-Behavioural theorists focus especially on the possibility that learned behaviour can be changed systematically.
+Behavioral theorists focus especially on the possibility that learned behavior can be changed systematically.

 The psychodynamic model (Freud)

 Freud’s approach especially concentrates on early childhood experiences.
 The different stages of psychosexual development could lead to notable conflict potential.
 If a person fails in one stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent and genital).